-The statutory requirements do not apply to sixth form colleges, 16-19 academies or Further Education (FE) colleges7, although we would encourage them to support students by offering these subjects.
+The statutory requirements do not apply to sixth form colleges, 16-19 academies or Further Education (FE) colleges, although we would encourage them to support students by offering these subjects.
 These settings may find the principles helpful, especially in supporting pupils in the transition to FE.

-Policies for n nandatory subjects Policy for non- mandatory subjects For primary education 9 For secondary education For primary schools that may choose to teach sex education Define Relationships Education Define Relationships and Sex Education Define any sex education they choose to teach other than that covered in the science curriculum.
-Set out the subject content, how it is taught and who is respon sible for teaching it.
+Policies for n Policies for mandatory subjects For primary education For secondary education For primary schools that may choose to teach sex education Define Relationships Education Define Relationships and Sex Education Define any sex education they choose to teach other than that covered in the science curriculum.
+Set out the subject content, how it is taught and who is respon- sible for teaching it.
 Describe how the subject is monitored and evaluated.
-Include information to clarify why parents do not have a right to withdraw their child. why parents do not parent's right to request that their child be excused from sex a parent's right request that the
+Include information to clarify why parents do not have a right to withdraw their child.
+Include information about a parent's right to request that their child be excused from sex education within RSE only.
+Include information about a parent's right to request that their child be excused.